forming THOUGHTFUL community…

 …transforming our city and our world

-The fact is that seminary—any seminary—can really only offer one half of a complete theological education.
+The fact is that seminary—any seminary—can really only offer half of a complete theological education.
 The other half has to come from a local church.
-At ECV, we’re committed to providing that crucial half of the picture and, over the last decade, dozens of seminary students have found ECV to be a great place to wrestle with the questions that seminary inevitably raises for the sake of building the church.
+At ECV, we’re committed to providing that crucial half of the picture, and, over the last decade, dozens of seminary students have found ECV to be a great place to wrestle with the questions that seminary inevitably raises for the sake of building the church.

 So, if you're a current or prospective seminary student in New Haven, we encourage you to come visit and explore whether ECV might be the right place for you.
 And if you’re in a church in the Vineyard movement or another one like it and you’re discerning whether seminary may be in your future, we'd love to chat with you about YDS + ECV as the place to pursue your theological education.